testjavascript/nodejs-integration-tests-best-practices/README.md

 🏷&nbsp; **Tags:** `#basics`

 :white_check_mark: &nbsp; **Do:** If applicable, authenticate using the same mechanism like production so the same code will get tested.
-Practically, this means signing a token and/or stubbing the claim provider to authorize the request.
-In any design decision
+Practically, this means passing a signed token with the request and/or stubbing the claim provider to authorize the request.
+In any design decision,

 Ideas - JWT, user pass, user microservice verification, login per file, invert the middleware